ProudOfZiggy/Binario/README.md

-# binary-generator
+# Binario

-A description of this package.
+A tool for automatizarion of generation binary swift packages from external SPM dependencies